KnpLabs/KnpTimeBundle/README.markdown

 Enable the helper in your config.yml:

-    knplabs_time: ~      # Enable the helper for use in templates
+    knp_time: ~      # Enable the helper for use in templates

 ## USAGE